Microsoft Surface Pro — What Goes Wrong

 Cost / Design

-The sspai reviewer noted that while the keyboard cover's typing feel is "the most comfortable laptop keyboard I've used," the Slim Pen 2's flat design is ergonomically inferior to the older round Surface Pen: "the old Surface Pen's round, full grip felt better in the fingers.
+An international tech reviewer noted that while the keyboard cover's typing feel is "the most comfortable laptop keyboard I've used," the Slim Pen 2's flat design is ergonomically inferior to the older round Surface Pen: "the old Surface Pen's round, full grip felt better in the fingers.
 The Slim Pen 2's flat design, though more portable, becomes somewhat uncomfortable during long-term use."

 PCMag characterized the 12-inch model as "a budget play with hidden costs," noting that once accessories are added, the price approaches premium ultrabook territory.
 CNET similarly flagged that the 12-inch model is "smaller, cheaper, longer lasting — but not after accessories."